Best Decking Options for Poolside Areas

 Why Your Pool Deck Choice Actually Matters

 Look, I get it.
 When you’re designing a pool, the decking may be an afterthought.
 You’re excited about the pool itself, maybe some landscaping, possibly a fantastic outdoor kitchen.
-But take my word for it, your deck is not something you want to screw up.
+However, I assure you that you should not compromise on the quality of your deck.

 Your deck by the pool needs to work hard.
-It's also constantly around water (of course), chlorine splashing, harsh UV radiation and, in the case of Perth – some pretty extreme heat.
+It is also constantly exposed to water, chlorine splashes, harsh UV radiation, and, in the case of Perth, extreme heat.
 And then there’s the whole safety thing, which we’re about to look at in glorious detail.

-The wrong material?
-You’ll struggle with maintenance headaches and possible injuries and likely have to do a renovation waaay sooner than you’d like to think about.
+Are you using the wrong material?
+You’ll struggle with maintenance headaches and possible injuries and likely have to renovate waaay sooner than you’d like to think about.

 The Big Three: What Your Pool Deck Actually Needs To Do